Gogis0/chordless-graphs-generator/README.md

 1. Determines whether it contains a chordless cycle of such a length that is in *X*.

-2. If it doesn't (i.e. the first condition isn't fulfilled), determines whether *G* contains an edge *e* for which *G-e* fulfills condition 1.
+2. If it doesn't (i.e. the first condition isn't fulfilled), determines whether *G* contains an edge *e* for which *G-e* fulfills the condition 1.
 Such an edge we will call critical.

 #### Input format:
 The first line contains one positive integer *K*.